| | |

 • Italian seasoning

-Mix the ricotta, mascarpone, ½ of the Parmesan, ½ of the mozzarella, and the parsley (or you can wait and put parsley on top).
+3. Mix the ricotta, mascarpone, ½ of the Parmesan, ½ of the mozzarella, and the parsley (or add the parsley on top).
 [I use about ½ cup of fresh parsley.
 I put a little salt and pepper in with this mixture.]

-Mix the marinara and 3 cheese sauce together.
+4. Mix the marinara and 3 cheese sauces together.

-Put half the sauce mixture on the bottom of the prepared pan.
-Stuff the shells with the cheese mixture so they are full but still close.
+5. Put half the sauce mixture into the prepared pan.
+Stuff the shells with the cheese mixture so they are full but can still close.
 Put them face up in the pan.

-Spread the rest of the sauce mixture on top of the shells.
-Sprinkle the rest of the Parmesan and mozzarella on top of the shells.
-Sprinkle Italian seasoning on the top and the parsley if not mixed in with the cheese.
+6. Spread the remaining sauce mixture over the shells.
+Sprinkle the remaining Parmesan and mozzarella over the shells.
+Sprinkle Italian seasoning on the top and the parsley, if not mixed in with the cheese.

-Cover and cook for about 30 – 40 minutes.
+7. Cover and bake for about 30 – 40 minutes.
 Remove from the oven and allow to stand for 5-10 minutes before serving.

 Plate with cheesy shells.